 The primary purpose of the ordinance is to prohibit food vendors from providing food in disposable food service containers that are made from expanded polystyrene foam (often incorrectly called “Styrofoam™”).
 The secondary purpose of the ordinance requires food vendors using disposable food service ware to use recyclable or compostable food service ware.
-The law was passed by the Hawai‘i County Council in September 2017 and becomes effective July 1, 2019.
+The law was passed by the Hawai‘i County Council in September 2017 and became effective July 1, 2019; amendments to the law were passed in July 2019 and became effective July 19, 2019.

 Polystyrene is identifiable by the plastic resin code #6 within following arrows.